 Offering a fresh look beyond the dominant singular voice of developmental psychology, this book is essential reading for anyone studying or working with children at play.

 Dr Wendy Russell is Senior Lecturer in Play and Playwork at the University of Gloucestershire, UK.
 Her research focuses on supporting children’s right to play, particularly in terms of politics of space, policy and ethics.

-Dr Stuart Lester is Senior Lecturer in Play and Playwork at the University of Gloucestershire, UK.
-Key research interests include the nature and value of children’s play, playful production of time/space through everyday encounters and the conditions under which children’s (and adults) playfulness may thrive.
+Dr Stuart Lester was Senior Lecturer in Play and Playwork at the University of Gloucestershire, UK.
+His key research interests included the nature and value of children’s play, playful production of time/space through everyday encounters and the conditions under which children’s (and adults) playfulness may thrive.

 Hilary Smith is the Course Leader for the MA Professional Studies in Children’s Play and a Senior Lecturer in the School of Liberal and Performing Arts at the University of Gloucestershire, UK.
 Her research interests are in the realm of children’s play and links with physical literacy, health and wellbeing.

 Foreword ~ Berry Mayall;

 Perspectives on play research: the practice-theory-research entanglement ~ Wendy Russell, Stuart Lester and Hilary Smith;